LogoLogo

 Advantages of FAIR

 FAIR is an abbreviation of Findable, Accessible, Interoperable and Reusable.
-The FAIR Guiding Principles for scientific data management and stewardship are being used by many repositories to show that they have ensured that their data is valuable as it is easier to find through unique identifiers and easier to combine and integrate.
+The are being used by many repositories to show that they have ensured that their data is valuable as it is easier to find through unique identifiers and easier to combine and integrate.
 The principles provide a checklist when managing scientific, and other, data, to help making decisions which will enable the data to be more useful.

 FAIRness and OAIS Representation Information